Skip to Content

 To check the level of power steering fluid in your Ford F150, you can use a dipstick installed at the reservoir underneath the hood.
 The fluid level should be within the MIN-MAX range.
 Look for debris, black and dark spots, or dark coloration.
 This fluid is very important in steering operation and must be checked frequently to keep your truck running smoothly.
 Here are some tips to ensure the fluid is always at the correct level.

-READ ALSO: How Long is the Bed on a Ford F150?
+READ ALSO: How to Replace Passenger Side Mirror on Ford F150?

 First, you must check the fluid level.
 The steering fluid contains debris and waste particles that can easily clog the steering system.
 Hence, you should check the fluid level before taking long drives.
 Power steering fluid replacement should be done in conjunction with engine oil.
 A recommended interval for replacing the fluid in your vehicle is between 75,000 and 95,000 miles.
 However, this is dependent on the mileage and time of use.
 Highway driving will need a longer replacement interval.